Let There Be Light: The FDA's Surprising New PolicyTweet

 The announcement by the FDA in the February 6 Federal Register focuses exclusively on the posting of unredacted CVs.
 It contains no mention of the FDA 3410 form.
 Nonetheless, the FDA’s new policy is a step in the right direction.

 While the new policy is slated to go into effect on March 8, its eventual fate is unknown.
 The Secretary of HHS, Tom Price, was confirmed on February 10—after the policy was published.
 An FDA Commissioner has yet to be nominated and confirmed.
 Moreover, the new policy requires approval by the administration’s Office of Management and Budget.
 To date, OMB has taken no public action.

 The new policy of the FDA has two major benefits—greater transparency of government actions and conservation of limited FDA resources.
 The policy is a win for both the public and the FDA.

-Ned Feder, M.D., is a staff scientist for the Project On Government Oversight.
-Dr. Feder's investigations center on public health, the FDA, and the influences on the FDA.
+At the time of publication, Ned Feder, M.D., was a staff scientist for the Project On Government Oversight.
+Dr. Feder's investigations centered on public health, the FDA, and the influences on the FDA.

 Authors: Ned Feder, M.D.

 - August 1, 2018

 - July 19, 2018